SleeveShirts

 3. Baleaf Kids Value Sun Hoodie ($18)

-Our **"Highest UPF-per-Dollar"** winner.
-While it lacks the ZnO infusion of Coolibar or the pedigree of Patagonia, its high-density mechanical knit tests at a consistent UPF 50+ in our lab.
-It is the perfect choice for a "beater shirt" that will take a beating on the playground.
+Our budget comparison point.
+While it lacks the ZnO infusion of Coolibar or the premium materials story of Patagonia, its high-density mechanical knit is positioned around simple UPF 50+ coverage.
+It is a practical choice for a "beater shirt" that will take repeated playground use.

 06. Fit Science: Independent Dressing